jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Load-Balancing-Service-Clause.md

 ## 2. Service Fee

 2.1.
-The service fee will be listed on your order page.
-You shall pay the corresponding service fee according to the current effective price system at [www.jdcloud.com](https://www.jdcloud.com/).
+The service charge will be listed and shown on your subscription page; you can choose the specific type of service and pay at the listed price.

-2.2.
-You can choose between pay-in-advance or pay-as-you-go:

-2.2.1.
-Pay-In-Advance

-2.1.1.1.
-After you pay, JD Cloud will start to provide service for you.
+2.2 Payment mode: Please view the announcement on [www.jdcloud.com](https://www.jdcloud.com/) for the specific deduction rules, and the current billing model and standard published on the Page shall prevail.

+2.3 JD Cloud reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the costs as agreed and JD Cloud will only provide you with services after you pay such costs.

-2.1.1.2.
-Upon expiration of the service, if both parties are willing to continue cooperation, you shall pay the renewal fee within 7 days at least prior to the expiration so that the service can continue.
+2.4 Upon expiration of the service, if both parties are willing to continue cooperation, you shall pay the renewal fee within 7 days at least prior to the expiration so that the service can continue.
 If JD Cloud adjusts the product system, name or price at the time of renewal, both parties agree to perform in accordance with the new effective product system, name or price.

-2.2.2.
-Pay-As-You-Go

-You can select the pay-as-you-go mode.
-Please refer to the announcement on [www.jdcloud.com](https://www.jdcloud.com/) for the specific deduction rules and the existing valid billing model and standards for pay-as-you-go service published on the page shall prevail.

-2.3.
-You shall keep your account balance sufficient to ensure the uninterrupted use of the service.
-JD Cloud reserves the right not to provide you with service and/or technical support or to terminate the service and/or technical support.

-2.4 You fully understand that all the free service items or activities in the JD Cloud's price system are one-off special offers beyond JD Cloud's normal service price.
+2.5 You fully understand that all the free service items or activities in the JD Cloud's price system are one-off special offers beyond JD Cloud's normal service price.
 The special offer does not include the modification, update and maintenance fees of the free service items, and the free service items cannot be used to charge against the service price.

-2.5   You understand and agree that JD Cloud has the right to unilaterally adjust the fee standard and charging method at any time according to the actual situation, without obtaining your prior consent, JD Cloud will notify you in advance of the aforesaid adjustment and change to the best efforts within reasonable limits via the official website announcement, the website notice or the contact information you provide, and the service that has been purchased before the adjustment date and paid in full will not be affected.
+2.6 You understand and agree that JD Cloud has the right to unilaterally adjust the fee standard and charging method at any time according to the actual situation, without obtaining your prior consent, JD Cloud will notify you in advance of the aforesaid adjustment and change to the best efforts within reasonable limits via the official website announcement, the website notice or the contact information you provide, and the service that has been purchased before the adjustment date and paid in full will not be affected.

 ## 3. Rights and Obligations